Philippians 4:13 - I can do everything through him who gives me strength.

 Ensuring safety in the world’s tallest building required unprecedented fire protection and life safety systems.
 The building includes numerous refuge floors where occupants can await rescue during emergencies.
 These pressurized refuge areas provide safe havens approximately every 25 floors.

 The structure employs advanced fire suppression systems, including sprinklers throughout all occupied spaces.
-Fire-resistant materials were used extensively in construction, with the concrete structure itself providing excellent fire protection.
-Stairwells are pressurized and fire-rated to allow safe evacuation.
+Builders used fire-resistant materials extensively in construction, with the concrete structure itself providing excellent fire protection.
+Engineers pressurized and fire-rated the stairwells to allow safe evacuation.

 Evacuation planning for such a tall building presented unique challenges.
 The building’s population during peak occupancy can exceed 35,000 people.
-Emergency systems are designed to facilitate phased evacuation, with occupants moving to refuge floors rather than attempting to descend the entire height during an emergency.
+Designers created emergency systems to facilitate phased evacuation, with occupants moving to refuge floors rather than attempting to descend the entire height during an emergency.

 Legacy and Impact